 As McLean’s Chief Scientific Officer, Ressler will oversee the hospital’s comprehensive research enterprise, enhancing the breadth and depth of the scientific portfolio, promoting research collaborations, and advancing a vision for improved lab facilities.
-As McLean’s inaugural Chief of the Depression and Anxiety Disorders Division, he will work to improve communication across clinical operations, while working with researchers with an interest in depression and anxiety to identify greater opportunities to collaborate with their colleagues throughout the hospital and across translational and clinical research programs.
+As McLean’s inaugural Chief of the Division of Depression and Anxiety Disorders, he will work to improve communication across clinical operations, while working with researchers with an interest in depression and anxiety to identify greater opportunities to collaborate with their colleagues throughout the hospital and across translational and clinical research programs.

 “These are extraordinarily exciting times in our field with great opportunity to translate scientific findings into better care.
 Dr. Ressler is among the foremost translational scientists of this era, and thus we could not be more enthusiastic about his joining McLean to lead us in these efforts,” said Scott L. Rauch, MD, president and psychiatrist in chief for McLean.